Why Port Arthur in Tasmania is so Fascinating

 Booking a tour is the best way to get to Port Arthur from Hobart if you don’t have your own transport.
 You’ll see more along the way than going it alone.
 Many tours stop off at the main sites on the Tasman Peninsula as well as the Port Arthur Historic Site.

 Budget: The NRMA Port Arthur Holiday Park has cabins and great facilities for campers including a lounge with an open fireplace & TV for when the weather turns foul.
-(Firewood is available to purchase) The camp kitchen and lounge were opposite my unpowered tent site and I loved this on a dark, rainy evening!
-I also loved the wild wallabies hopping around my tent & the fire pit on my site.
-It’s a 5-minute drive or a 50-minute walk to the Port Arthur Historic Site from the holiday park.
+(Firewood is available to purchase).
+The Port Arthur Historic Site is a 5-minute drive or a 50-minute walk from the holiday park.

 Mid Range: Port Arthur Villas are just a short walk from the Port Arthur Historic Site.
 The villas offer comfortable accommodation with kitchen facilities for self-catering and a beautiful garden setting.